-To foster implementation of the regional park and open space plan by providing park and open space planning data and technical assistance on matters concerning park development and open space preservation to counties; and by assisting them in preparing refinements of the regional park and open space plan.
+To foster implementation of the regional park and open space plan by providing park and open space planning data and technical assistance on matters concerning park development and open space preservation to county and local governments; and by assisting them in preparing refinements of the regional park and open space plan.

 The Commission staff has prepared a park and open space plan for each county in the Region, which refine and detail the regional park and open space plan, and updates those plans on a cyclical basis.
+Work on the update of the Walworth County park and open space plan was completed in 2014.
 The provision of park and open space planning data and related technical assistance is an ongoing activity.
 An example of technical assistance is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County.